Access and use data in teaching

 Screenshot of the discussion tool with the statistics button selected to access discussion statistics.

-4. Optional: You can use the Filter to option to view a specific group or section in your subject.
+4. You can use the View by filter option to view a specific group or section in your subject.
+You can also use the Search field.

 5. Optional: click Export to CSV File to download a CSV file to your computer.